The breathtaking Akrotiri Excavations in Santorini – The Pompeii of Greece!

 Maybe you will spend some time in Athens before and after visiting Santorini.
 Check out this blog post on 50 things to do in Athens.
 The blog post is written for families with kids, but even without kids you definitely will get inspiration out of the many ideas.

 Some scholars state that the volcanic eruption caused the end of the Minoan civilization because the earthquakes and tsunami even reached Crete.
 But actually it is still unknown how exactly the Minoan civilization ceased to exist.

 Busy sea traffic around Oia and Fira in Santorini

-Although Santorini Island is not a naval power anymore, it is always very busy at the sea around the island.
-Yachts, sailing boats and cruise ships struggle to get the best place in one of the harbors at Fira and Oia.
+Even though Santorini is not a naval power any longer, it is always very busy in the sea around the island.
+Yachts, sailing boats and cruise ships struggle to get the best places in one of the harbors at Fira and Oia.
 Accessing land from sea can be very hard because of the traffic, and in the summer the harbor is crowded with people arriving from the ferries and cruise ships.

 Nowadays the island is immensely popular for its amazing views, and the hotels in Santorini are among the best of Greece.
 But even though you will have a great time in your hotel, don’t stay all day on its premises wondering what to do in Santorini.
-If you are interested in history, archaeology and more general, the culture of Greece, it is absolutely worth to take a guided tour to Akrotiri in Santorini, the Pompeii of Greece!
-Pick ups from your hotel usually will be arranged.
+If you are interested in history, archaeology and more general, the culture of Greece, it is absolutely worth to take a guided tour to the Akrotiri Archaeological Site.

 There are a couple of beaches around the Akrotiri Excavations.
 Some are difficult to reach beaches without any amenities, but beautiful views.
 Other beaches around Akrotiri are pretty luxurious.
 You will even find some beaches at the Caldera.
 Everything about these beaches you can read in the blog post >> Caldera Beaches and more beaches around the Akrotiri Excavations.